An article I posted a while back about our solution for cheap retirement travel — a small RV — continues to receive a lot of traffic….

 Nearly 10% of U.S. households own an RV of some sort, and the number is rising.
 Of households that don’t own an RV, almost 15% express some interest in purchasing one in the future, according to a University of Michigan study.

-That earlier article of mine focused on operating costs for using an RV, so here I’m going to discuss some of the issues around the RV purchase decision.
+Other articles of mine focus on operating costs for using an RV, so here I’m going to discuss some of the issues around the RV purchase decision.

 Note: Even if you’re not very interested in RVs, you might enjoy reading the next section for some thoughts on retirement living.
 It details a few of the general lessons learned from our RV experience….